Nephrology Training Program

 Josh Curry, MD, PhD

-I grew up in Texas where I studied Anthropology and History at the University of Houston before being led by dual passions for advocacy and science towards a life of medical research.
-I developed an interest in kidney physiology working in the lab of Dr. Jim McCormick in the Nephrology division at OHSU prior to joining the MD/PhD program at the University of Kansas.
-At Kansas I studied renal calcium transport for my dissertation work under the mentorship of the nephrologist physician-scientist Dr. Alan Yu.
-I was excited to return to Portland to be closer to family and join the outstanding OHSU Internal Medicine residency program.
-I am pursuing the ABIM research pathway, AKA the “short track,” to jump start a career as a physician-scientist.
-Outside of the lab and hospital, I enjoy spending time with my partner and our two daughters, gardening, raising our 6 chickens, biking around the Portland area, and enjoying the outdoors surrounding us in the beautiful Pacific Northwest.
+Josh grew up in Texas where he studied Anthropology and History at the University of Houston before being led by dual passions for advocacy and science towards a life of medical research.
+He developed an interest in kidney physiology working in the lab of Dr. Jim McCormick in the Nephrology division at OHSU prior to joining the MD/PhD program at the University of Kansas.
+At Kansas Josh studied renal calcium transport for my dissertation work under the mentorship of the nephrologist physician-scientist Dr. Alan Yu.
+Josh was excited to return to Portland to be closer to family and join the outstanding OHSU Internal Medicine residency program.
+He is pursuing the ABIM research pathway, AKA the “short track,” to jump start a career as a physician-scientist.
+Outside of the lab and hospital, Josh enjoys spending time with his partner and two daughters, gardening, raising their 6 chickens, biking around the Portland area, and enjoying the outdoors surrounding us in the beautiful Pacific Northwest.

 OHSU and the Portland VA Medical Center are our main clinical teaching sites.
 OHSU is the sole academic medical center in Oregon and Southwest Washington, and serves as a tertiary referral center for the state of Oregon as well as portions of Washington, Idaho, and Northern California.
 This gives fellows a diverse training experience and extensive exposure to renal complications related to autoimmune and oncologic disorders, trauma, and infectious disease in addition to the effects of diabetes and hypertension.
 The OHSU History page outlines our interesting and evolving story as Oregon's academic medical center,